jakebilbe/StrifeBot/README.md

 * **Role** - Please use the Name of the Role, not an ID
 * **Advanced Mode** - If set to False it requires `!name First Second` but if set to True then it generates an **MD5** Code and Direct Messages the User with instructions to Verify through Lodestone

+**PLEASE NOTE THAT THIS WILL NOT WORK FOR ANY ROLES HIGHER THAN THE BOT**

 ##### Required Permissions
 * Manage Roles
 * Manage Nicknames